 The diving title gave the Falcons 32 team points and sent them well on their way to a solid fifth place in the meet with 173 points.

-Whitnall diving coach Cheryl Weber, who directed Stave during her four years at the school, was happy to see the winning tradition continue.
+Whitnall diving coach Cheryl Weber, who directed Stave for her four years at the school, was happy to see the winning tradition continue.

 "The diving team, which has a legacy of being strong in the Woodland, came up with yet another conference title," Weber said.
 "Lani was very consistent, and her dives in particular helped us to distance ourselves from the rest of the teams."

-The 200-yard medley relay team of Kristine Kasper, Jill Kolasinski, Jessica Lehmann and Abby Chiesa earned the highest spot in swimming with a fourth-place finish at 2 minutes, 10.94 seconds.
+The 200-yard medley relay team of Kristine Kasper, Jill Kolasinski, Jessica Lehmann and Abby Chiesa earned the highest spot in swimming with fourth at 2 minutes, 10.94 seconds.